Virendra1807/VR-Headset-Web-Application/README.md

 Link :  https://virendra1807.github.io/VR-Headset-Web-Application/
-In this project i maily used CSS.
+In this project I mainly used CSS.